 Consider these tips your prescription for taking back control of your financial future.

 What’s the biggest difference between those people who feel confident about their retirement, and those who lack confidence?
-According to EBRI it’s participation in a workplace retirement plan, like a 401(k).
+According to the 2015 EBRI report, it’s participation in a workplace retirement plan, like a 401(k).

 That makes sense.
 When you’re in a workplace plan, you save automatically, with money coming out of every paycheck.
 If you have a plan available to you and you’re not enrolled, call the benefits manager today.

 If you don’t have a plan available, you can do it yourself with an IRA or Roth IRA, and set it up so that money is electronically transferred out of your checking account and into your retirement savings on a monthly basis.
 If you’re under 50, a monthly contribution of $500 will get you to a full $6,000 IRA contribution by year-end; if you’re 50-plus, your number is $583.33 (because your max is $7,000, including a $1,000 catch-up contribution).

 And if you’re not sure where to invest that money?
 Look for a target-date retirement fund that will pick an appropriate mix of investments for your age and estimated retirement date.

 Beyond automatic saving, the most effective thing you can do at this point is to increase the timeframe over which you’re working.